 - Improved data quality and accuracy.
-Data decays relatively quickly (a Hubspot study found that email addresses decay at an average annual rate of 22.5%, phone numbers at 17%), which is why up-to-date, accurate data is so crucial.
+Data decays relatively quickly (a Hubspot study found that email addresses decay at an average annual rate of 22.5% and phone numbers at 17%), which is why up-to-date, accurate data is so crucial.

 - Optimized email marketing efforts.
-These include: reducing marketing costs by clearing inaccurate or false contacts, avoiding email blacklisting due to high bounce rates, and complying with GDPR, CASL, and CAN-SPAM.
+These include: reducing marketing costs by clearing inaccurate or false contacts, avoiding email blacklisting due to high bounce rates, as well as complying with GDPR, CASL, and CAN-SPAM.

 Contact scoring is a technique for ranking contacts in your database based on criteria such as company data and how recently they’ve engaged with you.
 It also helps you discover high-value prospects, re-engage clients you may cross-sell or upsell to, and gather inactive clients before they permanently go.